siravijbb/TweakScale/ANNOUNCE.md

 This Release will be published using the following Schedule:

 * GitHub, reaching first manual installers and users of KSP-AVC.
 Right now.
-* CurseForge, by Saturday night
+* CurseForge, by Friday night
-* SpaceDock (and CKAN users), by Sunday night.
+* SpaceDock (and CKAN users), by Saturday night.

 The reasoning is to gradually distribute the Release to easily monitor the deployment and cope with eventual mishaps.